 - Height: 13–18 inches

-Miniature American shepherds are small herding dogs who look like small Australian shepherds.
-They have almond-shaped eyes in a variety of colors, and 1 eye may be a different color from the other.
+They have almond-shaped eyes in a variety of colors, and one eye may be a different color from the other.
 Their tails are either naturally short or docked, and they have high-set triangular ears that hang over toward the front.

-Some unregistered dogs who were found in California in the 1960s were thought to be Australian shepherds, but they were much smaller than Aussies.
-The dogs were bred to keep their small size and temperament.
-They were originally called mini Aussies and are sometimes still referred to by that name today.
+Some small Australian Shepherds in California in the 1960s were bred to keep their size and temperament.
+They were originally called Mini Aussies and are sometimes still referred to by that name today.

-Jaci Harbin says her tricolor mini American shepherd named Rio “was potty trained in days, and as we went through the obedience courses with her, it was obvious that it was going to take a lot more than learning to heel or do tricks to stump her.”
+Jaci Harbin says her tricolor Miniature American Shepherd, Rio, “was potty trained in days, and as we went through the obedience courses with her, it was obvious that it was going to take a lot more than learning to heel or do tricks to stump her.”

-Activities that combine mental and physical stimulation and exercise would be best for this smart and agile breed.
+Activities that combine mental and physical stimulation and exercise would be best for this smart, agile breed.

 4. Is This the Right Dog for You?

-HIGH: As active herding dogs, mini American shepherds need multiple daily walks or a jog to expel energy.
+HIGH: As active herding dogs, Miniature American Shepherds need multiple daily walks or a jog to expel energy.
 Keep your dog on a leash or within a secure area for exercise.

 Play that adds mental stimulation, such as games or agility, is recommended — herding dogs are used to having a job to do and enjoy working.

-LOW: An occasional brushing during the week is all that’s needed to prevent matting of the coat.
+LOW: An occasional brushing during the week is all that’s needed to prevent matting of your Miniature American Shepherd’s coat.

-Bathe the dog as needed.
-The nails grow quickly, so trim them often.
+Bathe your dog as needed.
+Their nails grow quickly, so trim them often.
 For working dogs, check for debris and insects when they return indoors to prevent infections.